Enyimba International Stadium

 The Enyimba International Stadium is a multi-use stadium in Aba, Nigeria.
 It is currently used mostly for football matches and serves as the home ground of Enyimba F.C.
-The stadium holds 16,000 people following renovations in 2018.
-Tenants Enyimba were crowned Nigerian football champions several times.
+Following renovations in 2018, the stadium holds 16,000 people.
+Enyimba have been crowned Nigerian football champions several times.
+Enyimba FC drew an average home attendance of 3,496 in the 2023-24 edition of the NPFL.